 Final price: $2.00

-So now that you know how you can stack coupons, let’s share the stores where you can stack!
+So now that you know how you can stack coupons, let’s share the stores where you can put your stacking skills to work!

-CVS.
-CVS a TRIPLE stack.
-You can use a CVS store coupon + a manufacturer’s coupon + Extra Care Bucks (earned on prior transactions).
+At CVS you can do what is called a Triple Stack.
+That means you can use a CVS store coupon + a manufacturer’s coupon + Extra Care Bucks (earned on prior transactions).

-Kohl’s.
 You can use a value off coupon with a percentage off coupon.
-However, you can not combine multiple percentage off coupons.
+However, you can not combine multiple percentages off coupons.
 In addition, you can use Kohl’s cash with any other additional coupon (but the Kohl’s cash comes off before any discount is calculated).

-Walgreen’s.
 Walgreen’s will allow you to stack one of their store coupons, called an Instant Value Coupon with a manufacturer’s coupon.
-You can also combine Register Rewards (earned on prior purchases), but the total coupons can not exceed the number of purchased products (read more here).
+You can also combine Register Rewards (earned on prior purchases), but the total coupons cannot exceed the number of purchased products (read more here).

-HyVee.
-You can stack a HyVee store coupon with a manufacturer’s coupon.
+You can stack a HyVee store coupon with a manufacturer’s coupon